 Flare phenomenon or osteoblastic flare phenomenon refers to interval visualisation of lesions with a sclerotic rim around an initially lytic lesion or sclerosis of lesions previously undetected on radiograph or CT in the setting of follow-up of an oncological patient with other signs of partial ...

-Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise, affects with fatty change (diffuse hepatic steatosis).
+Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise affected by fatty change (diffuse hepatic steatosis).
 Recognition of this finding is useful to prevent falsely thinking the region is a mass.

 To be added